 I have not been able to find the Japanese patent, but the US patent can be seen below.

-My Alexe was originally sold in Greece, so it has a Greek instruction leaflet.
+My first Alexe was originally sold in Greece, so it has a Greek instruction leaflet.
 It comes in a box with a cardboard base and transparent plastic lid.
 There is a sticker on the lid that has Meiwa on it, which is the Japanese manufacurer.
 Its clearing mechanism is slightly broken unfortunately, as the tens digit fails tends to get stuck at 1 or 2 instead of fully reducing to zero.
 I have since baought another one which works properly, and has an English instruction leaflet.